acidanthera/Shiki/FAQ.en.md

 - _What OS X/macOS version does this work with?_
 It is meant to work with 10.9 and newer.
 However, it is recommended to use 10.10 or newer.
 Note that Shiki needs a relatively recent version of iTunes, e.g. 12.3.3 or newer.
-If you have issues booting Shiki on 10.10 and newer you could try adding `-shikislow` or `-shikifast` argument to boot-args.
+If you have issues booting Shiki on 10.10 and newer you could try adding `-liluslow` or `-lilufast` argument to boot-args.

 - _How do I load Shiki?_
 You are supposed to load it early when your system boots.
 It is recommended to use bootloader kext injection.